|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Sugars 63g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In Japan, kabayaki is a common way to cook fish, especially eel (unagi).
-The preparation entails butterflying, gutting and deboning the fish, and then cutting the fillets into pieces to be threaded onto skewers.
-The fish pieces are dipped into a sweet soy sauce-based glaze, called kabayaki sauce, which is very similar to teriyaki sauce.
-Then the fillets are grilled or broiled, the sauce creating a flavorful crispy exterior.
+The preparation entails butterflying, gutting, and deboning the fish.
+The fillets are then cut into pieces to be threaded onto skewers and dipped into a sweet soy sauce-based glaze, called kabayaki sauce.
+To cook, the fillets are grilled or broiled, so the sauce creates a flavorful crispy exterior.

-- 1/2 cup soy sauce
+1/2 cup soy sauce

-- 1/4 cup sugar
+1/4 cup sugar

-- Bring to a boil and then simmer over low heat for a few minutes.
+Bring to a boil and then simmer over low heat for a few minutes.
 Remove from the heat and cool before using.